hashicorp/consul/website/source/api/catalog.html.md

 - `ServiceConnect` are the [Connect](/docs/connect/index.html) settings.
 The value of this struct is equivalent to the `Connect` field for service registration.

+- `Namespace` is the Consul Enterprise namespace of this service instance

 ### Filtering